Aidar5/nattoeng/docs/source/book/22_textfsm/1_textfsm_syntax.rst

 Value definition
 ~~~~~~~~~~~~~~~~~~~~~~

-Only value definitions should be used in variable section.
+Only value definitions should be used in value section.
 The only exception there may be comments in this section.

 This section should not contain empty strings.
 For TextFSM, an empty string means the end of value definition section.